enzobercasio/ansible-resources/ansible-dev-server-vs-code-dev-containers.md

 ### What are the benefits?
 - No external setup - runs completely on your workstation
      - Requires podman/docker (and WSL if on Windows)
-         - On podman, works best with machine without root privileges
      - Requires access to *registry.redhat.io*
      - Requires access to your Automation Hub if using custom EE
 - Complete **ansible-dev-tools** included